admtrv/DzenGarden/README.md

 Elitism ensures that a fraction of the best-performing individuals is preserved unaltered for the next generation.

-The process of elitism is defined in the file `'elitism.py'`.
+The process of elitism is defined in the file `'elitism.py'` and its logic is explained below:

 **Elitism Process**:
 -  **Sorting**: The population is sorted in descending order based on the fitness score.